zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-entities.md

 Read more about scripts [here](./script-details.md).
 This game is built around interact and trigger scripts, and is one of the most important pieces of the game to understand.

-In the game currently, `TestMap` adds interact scripts to the walrus NPC, dinosaur NPC, all three sign tiles, and the bottom tree trunk tile (where the player finds their ball at the end of the game).
+In the game currently, `EnemyMap1` adds interact scripts to the walrus NPC, dinosaur NPC, all three sign tiles, and the bottom tree trunk tile (where the player finds their ball at the end of the game).
-The below code in `TestMap` shows an example of setting an interact script on specific map tiles (like the sign tiles):
+The below code in `EnemyMap1` shows an example of setting an interact script on specific map tiles (like the sign tiles):

 ```java
 @Override